made-ml-in-prod-2021/chydlife/ml_project/README.md

 Installation:

-For virtual env create new env and upload requirements from requirements.txt, activate env:
+For virtual env create new env and activate requirements using: pip install -r requirements.txt

 Usage: